The cables at both sites are broadly similar, with an 11kv cable running from an onshore substation out to each open-sea berth.

 The conductors on the Billia Croo cables are 50mm², giving a nominal rating of 2.2MW, while the conductors for the Fall of Warness cables are 120mm², giving a 5MW rating.

 The cables were laid as standard subsea cables on the sea bed.
 As the cables approach the shore, in 15m of water, ductile iron cable protectors are attached to provide additional protection.
 At the low water spring tide mark, each passes into a trench dug 12m into the seabed and beach.
 Onshore, the cables are fed into a manhole and then into the substation.

 In the substation, each cable terminates at an 11kV circuit breaker, along with the tripping cable.
 The fibres are terminated in the communications area of the substation.

 While a great deal of experience has been built up in hostile marine environments within the oil and gas industry, the hardware, operational aspects, maintenance and people do not have the experience of operating in fast tidal flow areas.
-Therefore the boundaries of marine renewables were pushed to the outermost limits when two new tidal cables were laid in aggressively high tidal velocity for the very first time by a Dynamic Positioning (DP) vessel (by Global Marine Systems Ltd).
+Therefore the boundaries of marine renewables were pushed to the outermost limits when two new tidal cables were laid in aggressively high tidal velocity for the very first time by a dynamic positioning (DP) vessel (by Global Marine Systems Ltd).
 The vessel, crew, hardware and procedures all worked at the very ultimate limits of their knowledge and ability.
-An additional cable was also installed at the wave test site and all the cables laid were fitted with new industry leading cable end terminations, allowing developers faster, safer and easier connections of their devices to the Grid, thereby cutting down developer costs.
-These terminations were designed by Barnstaple based J+S Ltd from a specification drawn up by us.
+An additional cable was also installed at the wave test site.

+All the cables laid were fitted with new industry leading cable end terminations, allowing developers faster, safer and easier connections of their devices to the grid, thereby cutting down developer costs.
+These terminations were designed by J+S Ltd (now SEA) from a specification drawn up by EMEC.